swamybabun/Python/README.md

 If you want to concatenate another data type with string, then you need to use str() function to convert non-string to string type and then you can concatenate two strings.
 This is useful in case of concatenating different type of data types in messages.

+    "firstname" + 3 => This gives you error as you seen in above examples.

+Let's convert 3 to string type and then try to concatenate.

     "firstname" + str(3) => firstname3

-    "I will eat " + str(3) + " bananas " + str(2) + " apples"  => I will eat 3 bananas 2 apples
+    "I will eat " + str(3) + " bananas and " + str(2) + " apples"  => I will eat 3 bananas 2 apples

 Cool right...
 Keep going..

 As of now, we have seen different data types which can hold a single value.
-But what to do when we wanted to know multiple values a single variable...?
+But what to do when we need to store multiple values in a single variable...?

 The answer is **List**.
 Let us see how list works.

 - **List**

+A list is a python data type.
 A list can contain any Python type.
 Although it's not really common, a list can also contain a mix of Python types including strings, floats, booleans, etc.

 It's true; A python list can contain different data types in a single a list variable.

     Ex : sampleList =["12", 12.4, 1200, 'This is test', '1']

+    [1, 3, 4, 2]

+A list also can contain another lists.

+    matrix = [[1, 2, 3], [4, 5, 7]]

+    house = [["hallway Area", 120.67], ["kitchen Area", 12000], ["living room Area", 10.45]]

+You can also have internal expressions in a list.

+    temp_list = [1 + 2, "a" * 5, 3]